 For the victims of the crash, PTSD can effectively prevent them from getting around, as the avoidance symptom will mean they will do everything they can to make sure they do not travel in a car again, to avoid reminding themselves about the accident.

 You may have contracted PTSD due to being involved in a road traffic accident, and be asking yourself, “how much compensation can I claim for PTSD after a car accident?”.
-If this is the case, Accident Claims UK can help you claim the compensation you are entitled to.
+If this is the case, Accident Claims UK can help you claim the injury compensation you are entitled to.

 PTSD Caused by Work can I Claim?